Get Mortgage Ready in Five Steps

 Step 2: Review your credit report.

-TIP: If you have never had credit before, you will need to find a lender that uses an alternative scoring model that takes into account your history of paying your rent, utilities, and insurance in a timely fashion.
+TIP: If you have never had credit before, you will need to find a lender that uses an alternative scoring model that considers your history of paying your rent, utilities, and insurance in a timely fashion.

 Step 3: Bring your debts current, pay your bills on time and reduce your balances.